What is Pranayama?

 Moksha or Englightenment

-The ultimate goal of all yogic practices, including Pranayama is Moksha, the Enlightenment.
+The ultimate goal of all yogic practices is Moksha, the Enlightenment.

 For the Body

-There are other beneficial side-effects, such as improved immunity, optimal body weight, better digestion, a glowing skin, healthy hair, heightened intellectual capacity, sharper focus, better concentration, and a general sense of well-being.
+There are other beneficial side-effects.
+It improves immunity and maintains optimal body weight.
+Also assists better digestion.
+It gives glowing skin, healthy hair, and the heightened intellectual capacity.
+It improves our focus for better concentration, and a general sense of well-being.

-This is one amazing benefit of pranayama and other yogic practices and is separately discussed in a later section.
+This is one amazing benefit of pranayama and other yogic practices.
+It is separately discussed in a later section.

 Kundalini and Pranic awakening

-While pranayamas are not specifically designed to awaken the kundalini, this pranic awakening does eventually happen with regular practice of pranayama.
-When the kundalini courses through the sushumna, not just the subconscious, but the nadis, the chakras and the entire physical being flares up like a million watt florescent bulb, drawing on that endless reservoir of divine energy, the Brahmn.
+Pranayamas are not specifically designed to awaken the kundalini.
+But this pranic awakening does eventually happen with regular practice of pranayama.
+When the kundalini courses through the sushumna, the entire physical being flares up like a million watt florescent bulb.
+Drawing on that endless reservoir of divine energy, the Brahmn.

 Types of Pranayama

-While Anuloma-Viloma, Kapalbhati, and Bhramari are the most popular pranayamas that you might have heard of, the comprehensive list goes much beyond these.
+Anuloma-Viloma, Kapalbhati, and Bhramari are the popular types you might have heard of.
+But the comprehensive list goes much beyond these.

 Pranayamaic practices are generally classified into the following types-

-Can be done either sitting or lying down.
-The lungs are filled with air and the chest is thrust out, expanded fully.
-Attention is on the throat as we make a rasping sound while inhalation and exhalation by contraction of the throat muscles.
+Performed either by sitting or lying down.
+Fill your lungs with air and the chest is thrust out, expanded fully.
+Attention is on the throat as we make a rasping sound. .
+Meanwhile Inhale and exhale by contraction of the throat muscles.
 It’s good for heart and blood pressure.
 However, people with low blood pressure should avoid it.

 The interrupted breathing technique.
 It’s like climbing a ladder and stopping at each step.
 It’s great for developing breath control.
-Care should be taken to avoid jerky movements during breathing.
+Be careful and avoid jerky movements during breathing.

 Bhramari, Moorchha and Plavini Pranayams-

-In Bhramari eyes and ears are covered using palm of the hand and fingers while making a sound of a humming bee.
+In Bhramari, you cover your eyes and ears using palm of the hand and fingers.
+Meanwhile, making a sound of a humming bee.

 Benefits of Bhramari Pranayama

-This practice opens up the blocked nadis in the head and neck region, leading to improved brain functioning and clearing of karmic blockages.
+This practice opens up the blocked nadis in the head and neck region.
+It improves brain functioning and clearing of karmic blockages.

 Moorcha means to faint, or to swoon.
-It causes the experience of conscious unconsciousness and must always be done under expert guidance.
-It’s an advanced pranayama technique that purposefully induces hypoxia, by lowering the oxygen concentration in the body.
+It causes the experience of conscious unconsciousness.
+Hence you must perform this pranayama under expert guidance.
+It purposefully induces hypoxia, by lowering the oxygen concentration in the body.

 Plavini, means to float.
 It’s said to enable one to float on water.
-It’s an unusual form of pranayama about which not much is written.
+Plavini Pranayama is an unusual form of pranayama.
+But we do not know much about it.
 It’s a practice generally handed down directly from the guru to the disciple.
-However, most of the knowledge about this pranayama is lost now.
+So, we’ve lost most of the knowledge about this pranayama.